benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-08-parsing-prolog-with-pidgin.md

 p r o <b>g</b> r a m m i n g
 </pre>

 Now that we're looking at a `g`, it's clear that the input doesn't match the string `prolog`.
 The `prolog` parser fails and yields control back to `Or`.
 Because the `prolog` parser consumed input and did not backtrack, `Or` will not attempt to apply the `programming` parser.
 (If it did try, it would fail anyway because we're no longer looking at a `p`.)
-If the `prolog` parser were wrapped in a `Try`, it would have backtracked to the `p` when it failed, allowing `Or` to fall back on the `programming` parser.
+If the `prolog` parser were wrapped in a `Try`, it would have backtracked to the `p` upon failing, allowing `Or` to fall back on the `programming` parser.

 It's common to use `Try` for each word and symbol in your language's grammar; I'm going to use `Tok` for each of my low level component parsers.